-In a separate article, we provide a detailed explanation of what plugins are all about and how you can use plugins to add new features or functionality to your website with no software programming knowledge required.
+In a separate article, we explain what plugins are and how you can use plugins to easily enhance your site’s capabilities.

-In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to automatically upgrade and remove plugins, and discover some great plugin management tips if you manage multiple WordPress sites.
+In this step-by-step tutorial you will learn the importance of keeping your plugins up-to-date, how to safely update and delete plugins from your site, and discover practical plugin management tips if you run multiple WordPress sites.

 How To Update And Delete WordPress Plugins